Abdallah-Zakaria/reading-notes-code201/class03.md

 ###### Change inline/block display
 - inline: This causes a block-level element to act like an inline element.
-- block : This causes an inline element to act like a block-level element.
+- block : This causes an inline element to act like a block level element.
 - inline-block : This causes a block-level element to flow like an inline element.
 - none : This hides an element from the page.

 ## If..else statements
 #### Switch statements
 A switch statement starts with a variable called the switch value.
-Each case indicates a possible value for this variable and the code that should run if the variable matches that value .
+Each case indicates a possible value for this variable and the code that should run if the variable matches that value.